 - Work in progress: What your team is actively working on

 Let’s look at a simple example.
-Perhaps your team is working off of a Kanban board for your website redesign.
+Perhaps your team is working off of a Kanban planner for your website redesign.
 Here’s what a cumulative flow diagram could potentially look like as more tasks are added to each column.
 You can see that each column of your board (doing, review, done, and to do/backlog) is represented on the chart:

 Kanban boards are an Agile project management tool, which means cumulative flow diagrams are particularly popular for Agile teams.
 You might even hear them referred to as Agile cumulative flow diagrams.